J-sephB-lt-n/llm-design-patterns/README.md

 Throughout this repo, I usually refer to Large Language Models as *LLM*s.

-The most fundamental rule for using LLMs effectively is *make their scope as narrow as possible*.
+The most fundamental rule for using LLMs effectively is to *make their scope as narrow as possible*.
 The more agency you give to a LLM, the more failure modes you introduce into your application.
 For parts of your program which can be solved without an LLM, do not use an LLM (LLMs are slow, stochastic and expensive - and they always will be).

 | Contents                 |
 |--------------------------|